code-423n4/2022-10-thegraph-findings/data/chrisdior4-Q.md

 ===========================

-#Constants should be named in all caps
+# 3.Constants should be named in all caps

 There are 2 instances of this issue: